emard/esp32blesynscan/README.md

 SynScan pro -> Settings -> Connect Settings -> BLE.

+If device no longer appears in connect list and you want to retry connecting, then android application has to be stopped and started again:

+View applications as smaller windows.
+To stop synscan, drag it left on ardoid 10 or drag it up on android 14.

+Protocol testing:

 "Serial Bluetooth Terminal" can connect in
 Bluetooth Classic directly when ESP32 is booted in Bluetooth Classic mode.